oscar-castellanos/HackUDC25/frontend/README.md

 Let's assume you need sudo to run docker commands.

+Also you have the conda env hackUDC25 that u can activate to run locally.

 ### Dev environment

 Let's assume u are in the `frontend/` folder.